-For clarity, the main contributions of this work are summarized as follows: \begin{enumerate} \item This paper for the first time, to the best of our knowledge, shows that the joint use of a large population of randomly diversified metrics can significantly benefit the ensemble clustering of high-dimensional data in an unsupervised manner. \item A new metric diversification strategy is proposed by randomizing the scaled exponential similarity kernel with both parameter flexibility and neighborhood adaptivity considered, which is further coupled with random subspace sampling for the jointly randomized generation of base clusterings. \item A new ensemble clustering approach termed MDEC is presented, which has the ability of simultaneously exploiting a large population of diversified metrics, random subspaces, and weighted clusters in a unified framework. \item Extensive experiments have been conducted on a variety of high-dimensional datasets, which demonstrate the significant advantages of our approach over the state-of-the-art ensemble clustering approaches. \end{enumerate}
+For clarity, the main contributions of this work are summarized as follows: \begin{enumerate} \item This paper for the first time, to our knowledge, shows that the joint use of a large population of randomly diversified metrics can significantly benefit the ensemble clustering of high-dimensional data in a purely unsupervised manner. \item A new metric diversification strategy is proposed by randomizing the scaled exponential similarity kernel with both parameter flexibility and neighborhood adaptivity considered, which is further coupled with random subspace sampling for the jointly randomized generation of base clusterings. \item A new ensemble clustering framework termed MDEC is presented, which is capable of simultaneously exploiting large populations of diversified metrics, random subspaces, and weighted clusters in a unified model for high-dimensional data. \item Three specific algorithms are designed under the proposed MDEC framework by incorporating three types of consensus functions.
+Experiments conducted on a variety of real-world high-dimensional datasets have confirmed the advantages of the proposed algorithms over the state-of-the-art. \end{enumerate}

 The remainder of the paper is organized as follows.
 The related work is reviewed in Section~\ref{sec:related_work}.
-The proposed ensemble clustering approach is described in Section~\ref{sec:framework}.
+The proposed ensemble clustering framework is described in Section~\ref{sec:framework}.
 The experimental results are reported in Section~\ref{sec:experiment}.
 Finally, the paper is concluded in Section~\ref{sec:conclude}.